71Kevin/mongoose-multiple-connections-example/README.md

 ## Deployment

-This project includes a shell script deploy.sh to automate deployment using Docker.
+This project includes a shell script shell.bash to automate deployment using Docker.
 The script builds a Docker image and runs a container with the application.

 To deploy the application, follow these steps: